samwisegg123/arguidelife/blog/posts/fourth-post.md

+# IUL 101: An Honest Guide to Indexed Universal Life Insurance

 IUL.
 You’ve probably seen these three letters online, often surrounded by a lot of hype.
 It’s one of the most talked-about and least understood products in the financial world.
 Some tout it as a magic bullet for retirement, while others dismiss it as too complex.

 The truth, as it often is, lies somewhere in the middle.